-Alex Turner: Arctic Monkeys New Album Is Like Debut
+Alex Turner: Why Arctic Monkeys' New Album Is Like Debut...

 Find out how the frontman believes Tranquility Base Hotel & Casino is linked to Whatever People Say I Am, That's What I'm Not.

-Arctic Monkeys' new album is their most polarising studio effort so far, with some fans seeing it as far cry from their Sheffield roots.
+Arctic Monkeys' sixth studio album is their most polarising studio effort so far, with some fans seeing it as far cry from their Sheffield roots.

-However, speaking to Radio X's John Kennedy in last night's X-Posure Playback special, frontman Alex Turner has explained why their Tranquility Base Hotel & Casino album is actually more connected to their Whatever People Say I Am, That's What I'm Not debut than people may first think.
+However, speaking to Radio X's John Kennedy in his X-Posure Playback special, frontman Alex Turner explained why their Tranquility Base Hotel & Casino LP is actually more connected to their Whatever People Say I Am, That's What I'm Not debut than people may first think.

 Speaking about their new album's opening track, Star Treatment, which begins with the lyrics "I just wanted to be one of The Strokes," he said: "There’s something about how blunt it is, that almost caused me to dare myself to leave it in.